sweetest-framework/sweetest/GUIDELINES.md

     .requireReal<FakeBackendGateway>() // <-- doesn't work
 ```

 In cases of abstract types (abstract classes or interfaces) or when there are different types of an inheritance hierarchy under test you have to declare the top-most level type only in the module configuration!
-Never declare multiple types of the same type hierarchy because sweetest currently has troubles picking the right type (unfortunately the picked type can be indeterministic leading to hard to debug failing tests, but this will be fixed in one of the upcoming releases)!
+Never declare multiple types of the same type hierarchy because sweetest currently has troubles picking the right type (unfortunately the picked type can be undeterministic leading to hard to debug failing tests, but this will be fixed in one of the upcoming releases)!

 ##### Lazy-initialized approach